tlackemann/hubert/README.md

-# Hue App
+# hu.lux

-A web-application to make the lights in your house smarter.
+A web application to make the lights in your house smarter.

 ## Installation